Legal Research in Uzbekistan

 3.3.
 Judicial Branch of Government

-The judicial branch consists of the following courts: the Constitutional Court of the Republic of Uzbekistan; the Supreme Court of the Republic of Uzbekistan; military courts; the Supreme Court of Karakalpakstan, provincial courts and the Tashkent city court on civil cases; the Supreme Court of the Republic of Karakalpakstan, provincial courts and the Tashkent city court on criminal cases; economic courts of the Republic of Karakalpakstan, of provinces and Tashkent city; administrative courts of the Republic of Karakalpakstan, of provinces and Tashkent city; inter-district, district (town) courts on civil cases; district (town) courts on criminal cases; inter-district, district (town) economic courts; district (town) administrative courts.
+The judicial branch consists of the following courts: the Constitutional Court of the Republic of Uzbekistan; the Supreme Court of the Republic of Uzbekistan; military courts; the Supreme Court of Karakalpakstan, provincial courts, and the Tashkent city court with panels for criminal and civil cases; the A Court of the Republic of Karakalpakstan, administrative provincial courts, and the Tashkent city administrative court; inter-district, district, and city courts for civil cases; district and town courts for criminal cases; inter-district, district, and towns’ economic courts; and inter-district administrative courts.

-The Constitutional Court of the Republic of Uzbekistan is the only court that exercises exclusively judicial review: it hears cases related to the constitutionality of laws, regulatory legal acts and decisions passed by the legislative and executive branches, as well as of treaty and other obligations of Uzbekistan; interprets the Constitution and laws of Uzbekistan; and exercises other competences specified under the law on the Constitutional law.
-The Court refrains from examining and establishing facts, if the latter is within the competence of other courts or agencies.
+The Constitutional Court of the Republic of Uzbekistan is the only court that exercises exclusively judicial review: it hears cases related to the constitutionality of laws, regulatory legal acts, and decisions passed by the legislative and executive branches, as well as of treaty and other obligations of Uzbekistan; interprets the Constitution and laws of Uzbekistan; and exercises other competences specified under the law on the Constitutional law.
+The Court refrains from examining and establishing facts if the latter is within the competence of other courts or agencies.

-Economic courts try economic (commercial) disputes between entrepreneurs, public and private businesses and organizations.
+Economic courts try economic (commercial) disputes between entrepreneurs, public and private businesses, and organizations.

-Treteyskie sudy (Arbitration Courts or Mediation Tribunals) are not a part of the judicial system, like in some other countries.
-Pursuing the objective of reaching amicable solution and preserving cooperation between the parties (natural and/or legal persons), they adjudicate disputes between parties that have chosen to refer a matter under civil law or commercial law to the tribunals and submit it to their competence.
-The decisions taken by the tribunals are binding, not subject to review by competent courts, enforceable by law and enter in force immediately.
+Treteyskie study (Arbitration Courts or Mediation Tribunals) are not a part of the judicial system, like in some other countries.
+Pursuing the objective of reaching an amicable solution and preserving cooperation between the parties (natural and/or legal persons), they adjudicate disputes between parties that have chosen to refer a matter under civil law or commercial law to the tribunals and submit it to their competence.
+The decisions taken by the tribunals are binding, not subject to review by competent courts, enforceable by law, and enter into force immediately.
 They cost less and last shorter than civil or economic court hearings.
 Uzbekistan is a party to the New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards of 1958.

 Useful links: